France's far right replaces Le Pen with Jordan Bardella – DW – 11/05/2022

 Marine Le Pen failed to unseat President Emmanuel Macron in last spring's presidential election, but has nonetheless made her party a formidable force after taking over from her father Jean-Marie Le Pen 11 years ago.

-By stepping down as party chief, Le Pen plans to focus on leading the RN group in parliament, where she will have a powerful platform for a potential fourth run at the presidency in 2027.
+With Bardella serving as chairman of the party, Le Pen plans to focus on leading the RN group in parliament, where she will have a powerful platform for a potential fourth run at the presidency in 2027.

 Bardella's election marks the first time since the party's founding 50 years ago that no one from the Le Pen family will be at the helm.
 However, Bardella is in a relationship with the daughter of Le Pen's sister.